matt77hias/smallpt/README.md

 # smallpt

 ## About
-The Rosetta smallpt project: the same path tracer written in multiple languages
+The Rosetta smallpt project: the same path tracer written in multiple languages.

+**Note**: I deliberately chose for the same software design for [all programming languages](https://github.com/matt77hias/smallpt) out of clarity and performance reasons (this can conflict with the nature of declarative/functional programming languages).

 <p align="center"><img src="https://github.com/matt77hias/smallpt/blob/master/res/image.png" ></p>